 The installation of a mitigation system is a fairly easy process.
 It involves placing a vent pipe into the soil and drawing the radon out through a fan.
 The placement of the pipe can determine its cost.

 Venting on the side of the house will be less costly.

 Running a vent through the house will be less noticeable and generally more expensive.

 If your home hasn’t been tested for radon, now is the time to act.
-Contact the professionals at Integrity Home Evaluation Services.
+First, contact the professionals at Integrity Home Evaluation Services.
 We’ll guide you through the process and make sure your home is safe for you and your family.